“The first requisite of a good citizen in this Republic of ours is that he shall be able and willing to pull his weight.” – Theodore Roosevelt

 “Education should be the handmaid of citizenship.” -Calvin Coolidge

 Education is vital to a child’s understanding of good citizenship.
-Without a decent understanding of local and national history, as well as current events, it will be difficult for a child to put their own civic existence into perspective.
+Without a decent understanding of history and current events, it will be difficult for a child to put their own civic existence into perspective.

-Parents have the unique responsibility of being “where the buck stops” concerning their children.
+Parents have the unique responsibility of being “where the buck stops” for their children.
 Teachers, other family members, friends, and neighbors all have an impact on a child’s life.
-However, the parents have the specific responsibility of ensuring that their children are cared for and brought up in an acceptable way.
+But parents have the specific responsibility of ensuring that their children are cared for and brought up well.

 According to Public School Review, “Parent involvement is key to student success.”